The School Routine: 7 Painless Ways To Start Easing Back In

 2. Start the morning routine

-Now the “waking up” piece of the puzzle is taken care of, what will your family do after that?
+Now that the “waking up” piece of the puzzle is taken care of, what will your family do afterward?

 That might seem like a silly question, but having a morning routine established will help ensure your son or daughter is off to school in the morning with everything they need each day.
 This will help reduce stress and disorganization during the school week for the whole family.